ArgonDesign/alogic/doc/statements.md

   <selector> : <statement>
 ```

-There can be a single `default` selector.
-Other selectors are comma separated
+The selectors can be:
+- single selectors or comma-separated lists
+- values, constant expressions or variable-expressions (unlike the C `switch`)
+- `default`

-lists of expressions, which are evaluated in a top to bottom order, and the
+The selectors are considered in a top-to-bottom order, and if the condition
-statements of the first clause with a selector equal to the condition expression
-are executed.
-As opposed to the C `switch` statement, the selectors do not need
-to be constant expressions:
+expression is equal to the selector, the statement is executed and no further
+selectors are checked.
+This means overlapping selectors are legal.
+For example:

 ```
   // Assume foo is an u3
   case (foo) {
     3'd0, 3'd1, 3'd2: a = 0;
     bar + 3'd1: a = 1;
-    default: a = 2;
+    default: a = 2; // could be placed anywhere in the list }
-  }
 ```

-Case clauses can contain arbitrarily complex statements using a block:
+Case clauses can contain arbitrarily complex statements using a `{}` block:

 ```
   case (foo) {
     bar: {
-      // If foo == bar
+      // code to execute if foo == bar
     }
     baz: {
-      // If foo == baz
+      // code to execute if foo == baz
     }
     default: {
-      // Otherwise
+      // code to execute otherwise
     }
   }
 ```

-Similarly to the control `if` statement without an `else` clause, an implicit
-`fence` statement is inserted by the compiler if the `default` clause is omitted
-from a control `case` statement:
+The case statement can either have an explicit or implicit `default` case to
+catch remaining cases.
+If used explicitly, it can be placed anywhere in the
+selector list and is always evaluated last (this is the same as verilog).
+If
+used implicitly, it can be omitted and the compiler will insert a default empty
+combinatorial block or `fence;` control block, as appropriate.
+For example:

 ```
   case (foo) {